ralphjsmit/laravel-seo/README.md

 ];
 ```

-Now, add the following **Blade-code on every page** where you want the SEO-tags to appear:
+Now, add the following **Blade-code on every page** where you want your SEO-tags to appear:

 ```blade
 {!! seo() !!}